Plan Your Future

 - The Washington College Grant (WA Grant) gives more money to more people for more kinds of education and training beyond high school.

-- If you signed up for College Bound during middle school, now's the time to make sure you can access the College Bound Scholarship.
+- If you signed up for College Bound during middle school, now's the time to make sure you can access College Bound.

 - Washington State Opportunity Scholarship (WSOS) helps eligible students attain a bachelor’s degree in science, technology, engineering, math, and health care.
 WSOS also offers a quarterly scholarship for eligible trade, STEM, or health care programs at community and technical colleges.